Student Commencement Speakers

-The Student Commencement Speaker offers an address during the Commencement Ceremony in May and serves as the representative of the entire graduating class.
+The Student Commencement Speakers offer an address during the fall and spring Commencement Ceremonies and serve as the representatives of the graduating class.
 Providing the student address during this important university event is an opportunity for the selected student to celebrate the accomplishments of the graduating class, reflect upon the past few years, and convey a message for the future.
 Along with notable members of the UAA and UA community, as well as other important Alaskan representatives, the Student Commencement Speaker will participate in pre-commencement activities and be seated on the main stage during the program.

 Criteria for Eligibility

-- Applicants must be graduating in the fall or
+- Applicants must be graduating in the semester (fall or

 - Enrolled in at least three (3) credits at the University of Alaska Anchorage and in good disciplinary standing